 The In-Fusion Cloning method is not affected by the presence or absence of A-overhangs, so you can use any thermostable DNA polymerase for amplification, including proofreading enzymes.
-For the best results, we recommend using our PrimeSTAR Max DNA Polymerase (sold in In-Fusion Snap Assembly Starter and Value Bundles, and separately as Cat.
+For the best results, we recommend using our PrimeSTAR Max DNA Polymerase (sold separately as Cat.
 No. R045A), which provides exceptionally accurate and efficient DNA amplification.
 The amount of time required for the extension step has been standardized, allowing amplification of large amounts of template DNA that would otherwise be difficult to amplify.

-1. Amount of template to use with PrimeSTAR Max DNA Polymerase (for a 25-μl reaction, with a 5 sec/kb extension time for genomic DNA, λ DNA, and plasmid DNA templates, or a 5-10 sec/kb extension time for cDNA templates)
+- 1. Amount of template to use with PrimeSTAR Max DNA Polymerase (for a 25- μ l reaction, with a 5 sec/kb extension time for genomic DNA, λ DNA, and plasmid DNA templates, or a 5-10 sec/kb extension time for cDNA templates)

-Human genomic DNA 5 ng-100 ng
+- Human genomic DNA 5 ng-100 ng

-E. coli genomic DNA 100 pg-100 ng
+- E. coli genomic DNA 100 pg-100 ng

-λ DNA 10 pg-100 ng
+- λ DNA 10 pg-100 ng

-Plasmid DNA 10 pg-1 ng
+- Plasmid DNA 10 pg-1 ng

-• cDNA \leq the equivalent of 25-125 ng total RNA
+- cDNA \leq the equivalent of 25-125 ng total RNA